 CONJUNCTIVITIS Conjunctivitis is an inflammation of the white of the eye caused by a virus, bacteria or allergy.
 Knowing the cause is the most important component of the treatment.
 If it is caused by a virus, it can be contagious.
 It is important that at the first sign of a conjunctivitis, that a diagnosis be made and treatment initiated by a qualified eye doctor.

-DES (Dry Eye Syndrome) Tears function to keep the eyes lubricated and comfortable.
+...And then there's DES...
+What is DES (Dry Eye Syndrome)?
+Tears function to keep the eyes lubricated and comfortable.
 DES causes the eyes to feel irritated, scratchy, burning, red and uncomfortable.
 DES is an under diagnosed eye disorder affecting approximately 20% of our population.

 WHAT CAUSES DES?
 The most common causes include: -Environmental Factors: Dry, cold, windy, high altitudes, smoke, air pollution, allergens, heating vents, air conditioners all can cause DES. -Aging: As we get older, our tear flow decreases. -Contact Lens Wear: Contact lens wear can dramatically increase tear evaporation. -Hormonal Changes: Pregnancy, birth contraceptives and menopause contribute to DES.